Sport as a tool for good

 Rugby’s role – the Spirit of Rugby

-To help harness this spirit, World Rugby has developed the Spirit of Rugby programme, a development initiative which recognises World Rugby’s role and the attraction of rugby to organisations wishing to use it to drive sport for good projects, inviting them to submit proposals for collaboration on development projects.
+To help harness this spirit, World Rugby launched in 2016 its Spirit of Rugby programme, a development initiative which recognises World Rugby’s role and the attraction of rugby to organisations wishing to use it to drive sport for good projects, inviting them to submit proposals for collaboration on development projects.

 The Spirit of Rugby programme connects with the World Rugby mission to grow the global rugby family and vision of rugby being a sport for all, true to its values - discipline, respect, integrity, passion and solidarity.